liamproject/liam-doc/README.md

-liam-doc
+LiAM Documentation
 ========

-The drafting space for the LiAM document
+The drafting space for the LiAM document.
+Go nuts on the [Wiki](wiki)